Ways to Improve Your Communication Skills at Work

 Sloppily written emails waste everyone's time and money.
 Write better emails and your boss will love it, your employees will understand you better, and you will spend less time repeating things in another email or over the phone.

 No matter how you look at it, your success in business depends on your ability to successfully network.
 Some people consider networking "office politics" and avoid it, but there is much more to it.
 Successful networking means being able to communicate effectively with your peers and your bosses, but also with your employees.
-These steps will help you put your improving communications skills to good use to advance in your management career.
+These steps will help you put your improving communication skills to good use to advance in your management career.